-The English pianist Steven Osborne played Debussy and Prokofiev last night at the Angel Place Hall.
+The Scottish (not English, thank you Marcellous for the correction) pianist Steven Osborne played Debussy and Prokofiev last night at the Angel Place Hall.

 I love the music of the romantics, from Beethoven to Sibelius but have never been a big fan of French impressionists like Debussy.
 Osborne, however, took the opportunity to talk to his audience before playing each piece (he said it relaxes him) and told us a bit about composing music which gave me a better insight into this music.
 He said it is relatively easier to compose a piece in which a couple of tunes fit into an agreed structure than a piece (like Debussy's music) which is a single piece carrying itself forward without a pre-agreed structure.
 I listened to the Debussy pieces more attentively than I would have done without the explanation.

 My seat neighbour didn't seem terribly enamoured with a pianist talking about the music before playing.
 He had swept in just before the concert, with bright pink scarf flying and a glimpse of red rimmed button holes on a black coat.

 Something about the way he listened to the music made me think he may be a pianist himself, so I asked him during the interval.